40 Years of Aware: Inspiring Hope. Supporting Recovery.

-Our range of free education programmes will also be open for registration so if you’re interested in learning more about your mental health and how to look after it, we’d encourage you to consider signing up.
+As part of Aware Mental Health Week, our range of free education programmes are open for registration so if you’re interested in learning more about your mental health and how to look after it, we’d encourage you to consider signing up.

 And don’t forget we’re here for you if you need support.